 You should not rotate your NSX's tires.
-The front wheels are 16" diameter and the rear wheels are 17" so they cannot be rotated front-to-rear.
-The original-equipment tires on your NSX have a unidirectional tread pattern, so they cannot be rotated side-to-side.
+The front wheels are 16" diameter and the rear wheels are 17" so they cannot be rotated front-torear.
+The original-equipment tires on vour NSX have a unidirectional tread pattern, so they cannot be rotated side-to-side